 Funeral arrangements are being made by Suber-Shively Funeral Home, 201 W. Main St., Fletcher, Ohio.
 The hours of visitation will be Friday, November 8th from 5-7 p.m.
 The funeral service will be held at 11 a.m. on Saturday, November 9, 2019 at Suber-Shively Funeral Home, officiated by Jason Thornton.
 Burial will be in Fletcher Cemetery, Fletcher, Ohio.
 Memorial donations may be made to the church of your choice.

-To send flowers to Nellie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nellie (Wiltheiss) Thornton, please visit our floral store.